Geology Home Page physical geology historical geology planetary gems

 Composite, Cinder Cone,& Shield Volcanoes

-Composite volcanoes also known as stratovolcanoes make up some of the most know volcanoes that we have here on earth.
-A composite volcano is made up of many layers of harden lava and volcano ash of eruptions that have already taken place.
-That is usually why they can make such peaks that they have because of the constant overlapping that occurs.
-They really make beautiful mountains and draw people close to them and that usually isnít good because when these volcanoes blow they are usually violent and have a higher number of casualties than other volcanoes.
+Composite volcanoes, also known as stratovolcanoes, make up some of the most known volcanoes that we have here on earth.
+A composite volcano is made up of many layers of hardened lava and volcano ash from eruptions that have already taken place.
+That is usually why they can make such peaks because of the constant overlapping that occurs.
+They really make beautiful mountains and draws people close to them and that usually isnít good because when these volcanoes blow they are usually violent and have a higher number of casualties than other volcanoes.

-Like said before composite volcanoes are made of an overlapping of
+I said before, composite volcanoes are made of an overlapping of

-lava that comes out when there is an explosion.
+lava flows that come out when there is an explosion.
 All the lava that comes out

-during like miner explosions usually doesnít get to far so what is left just
+during like minor explosions usually doesnít get too far, so what is left just

 keeps getting piled and piled on top of each other.
 While the lava keeps piling

 up this is what causes for the high steep tops of these volcanoes.
 Also during

 these eruptions cinder bombs and blocks are thrown out and so when the next